kitforbes/kitforbes.github.io/_posts/articles/2018-01-17-jjekyll-themes-using-absolute-url-on-docker.md

 While working on adding the [Minimal Mistakes][3] theme to my blog, I was unable to serve the content of my Jekyll site locally through Docker.
 From looking at the source of the theme files, it looked like it was the `absolute_url` filter that was causing the issue.
 I confirmed this by overwriting one of the layout files and changing the URLs to use `prepend: base_url`.

 ## The Fix
 As `absolute_url` would be a commonly used approach, I started looking for a fix that wouldn't involve changing the underlying themes.
-It took me some time, but I eventually came across a [post by Toby Ho][1] that I highly recommend reading if you want more detail on the context.
+It took me some time, but I eventually came across a [post by Tony Ho][1] that I highly recommend reading if you want more detail on the context.

 My issue was very similar to the one outlined by Tony.
 For me, this involved a couple of small adjustments to address.